 You tell us.

-Current active players and personnel associated with the team are not eligible.
 To be considered in this era of Broncos, a player must have been removed from association with the Denver Broncos Football Club (retired, cut, traded, fired, etc.) for at least 25 years.

 How to nominate

 You can nominate a member of this three-time Lombardi-winning franchise by leaving a comment below.
 There are three easy ways to do this:

 - In the subject line, write, "I nominate [Broncos name]" and in the body of your comment, note the reasoning behind your nomination.

 - Quickly leave your nomination in the subject line and then work on the reasoning for your nomination as a reply to your original comment.

 - Write a Fanpost - which is highly encouraged to get more visibility and support - and then link it to a comment in this post.
 For example, a Fanpost nominating Randy Gradishar did an excellent job highlighting all of the linebacker's contributions and production while a Bronco.

 Comment body (optional): Craig Morton was the leader of the team that finally put us on the map—the 12-2 Broncos of 1977-78.
 The first Broncos playoff team.
 The first Broncos Super Bowl team.
 The team that first ignited Broncomania.
 Yeah, that team.
 The original Orange Crush team.